 ADMISSIONS DECISION Each applicant to the Master of Business Administration program will be evaluated on the basis of the admissions materials submitted.
 A student may be fully admitted, probationary admitted, or denied.
 Applicants admitted into the program are expected to enroll in the program within 12 months of admission.
 MASTER OF ARTS IN MINISTRY ENTREPRENEURSHIP AND INNOVATION ADMISSION CRITERIA Applicants must meet the following requirements in order to be admitted to the Master of Arts in Ministry Entrepreneurship and Innovation (MEI) Program: - 1.
 An official transcript showing a conferred bachelor's degree from a regionally accredited college or university. - a.
 In special circumstances, a student may be admitted without a completed bachelor's degree.
 In such instances, the following requirements would be required for admission: - i.
-A transcript showing a minimum of 2 years (60 semester credit hours) of college. - A resume documenting substantial experience in a ministry. - 2 years with increasing experience in teaching, coaching, representing, leadership development - iv.
-Evidence of life experience and maturity which demonstrates readiness for graduate theological education. - 2.
-An overall grade point average of 2.7, or a GPA of at least 3.0 in the last 60 semester hours of undergraduate study. - 3.
+A transcript showing a minimum of 2 years (60 semester credit hours) of college. - A resume documenting substantial experience in a ministry. - iii.
+2 years with increasing experience in teaching, coaching, representing, leadership development - Evidence of life experience and maturity which demonstrates readiness for graduate theological education. - 2.
+An overall grade point average of 3.0, or a GPA of at least 3.0 in the last four full-time semesters of undergraduate study.
+Probationary admission is possible for GPAs between 2.70-3.00, but not guaranteed.
+Appeals can be submitted and granted based on special recommendation. - 3.
 Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit.
 Students may transfer up to 6 semester hours of graduate coursework toward an MEI degree, provided that the courses are conducive to the program are approved by the Program Chair and the SGS Associate Dean or EVPAC, should the Chair and Associate Dean be the same person. - 4.
-International students are also required to take the Test of English as a Foreign Language (TOEFL) before being considered for admission.
-The minimum TOEFL score is 560. - 5.
-All students wishing to enroll in the MEI program will submit a Personal Goals Essay that clearly articulates applicant's reasons for seeking admission to Tabor (500 words maximum). - A professional resume with relevant work/ministry experience noted. - 7.
-Submission of all application materials. - 8.
+All students wishing to enroll in the MEI program will submit a Personal Goals Essay that clearly articulates applicant's reasons for seeking admission to Tabor (500 words maximum). - A professional resume with relevant work/ministry experience noted. - 6.
+Submission of all application materials. - 7.
 Three letters of recommendation from persons who can attest to an applicant's readiness for graduate-level study.
-These may be from such references as Pastors, church leaders, or an employer. - 9.\$25 application fee.
+These may be from such references as Pastors, church leaders, or an employer. - 8. \$25 application fee.